All COVID-19 Prevention Plan Requirements

 COVID-19 Prevention Plans

-More than 10 states currently require employers to develop and implement COVID-19 prevention and response plans to protect employees and the public in their workplaces.
+Several states require employers to develop and implement COVID-19 prevention and response plans to protect employees and the public in their workplaces.

 This article provides the state-specific orders, guidelines, and regulations that mandate COVID-19 plans.
-The article also summarizes OSHA’s updated COVID-19 workplace guidance and expected Emergency Temporary Standard, which will likely require COVID-19 plans nationwide once issued.
+The article also summarizes OSHA’s revised COVID-19 workplace guidance.

 Even if not required at the federal level, employers should develop and implement a COVID-19 prevention program/plan.
 Under the Occupational Safety and Health Act’s “General Duty Clause,” employers must provide workers with a safe and healthy workplace.
 Employers can meet this requirement by, in part, implementing a COVID-19 plan to protect both their workers and the public.
 Developing and implementing a COVID-19 plan also demonstrates an employer’s commitment to employee safety and minimizes the risk of government enforcement actions, workers’ compensation claims, and employment litigation.

 California, New York, Oregon, and Virginia require employers to develop and implement COVID-19 prevention plans.
 The requirements for these plans are outlined below.

 More Than 1,500 Employers Trust Us With Their Compliance Training

 Learn About Our Online Sexual Harassment Training